Beer: Health effects

+The multi-step process of beer production is effective at removing pesticide residues from grain.
+At each step (e.g. mashing or malting) pesticide levels are typically reduced by 50-90%, varying with the particular process and pesticide's chemical properties.

 Society and culture

+Some of the earliest writings mention the production and distribution of beer: the c.
+1750 BC Babylonian Code of Hammurabi included laws regulating it, while "The Hymn to Ninkasi", a c.
+1800 BC prayer to the Mesopotamian goddess of beer, a recipe for it.

 In many societies, beer is the most popular alcoholic drink.
 Various social traditions and activities are associated with beer drinking, such as playing cards, darts, or other pub games; attending beer festivals; engaging in zythology (the study of beer); visiting a series of pubs in one evening; visiting breweries; beer-oriented tourism; or rating beer.
-Drinking games, such as beer pong, are also popular.
+Drinking games, such as beer pong, accompany the drinking of beer.
+Even having a "shower beer" has developed a following.
 A relatively new profession is that of the beer sommelier, who informs restaurant patrons about beers and food pairings.
+Some breweries have developed beers to pair with food.
+Wine writer Malcolm Gluck disputed the need to pair beer with food, while beer writers Roger Protz and Melissa Cole contested that claim.

-Beer is considered to be a social lubricant in many societies and is consumed in countries all over the world.
+Beer is considered to be a social lubricant, and is consumed in countries all over the world.
 There are breweries in Middle Eastern countries such as Syria, and in some African countries.
 Sales of beer are four times those of wine, which is the second most popular alcoholic drink.

-A study published in the Neuropsychopharmacology journal in 2013 revealed the finding that the flavour of beer alone could provoke dopamine activity in the brain of the male participants, who wanted to drink more as a result.
-The 49 men in the study were subject to positron emission tomography scans, while a computer-controlled device sprayed minute amounts of beer, water and a sports drink onto their tongues.
-Compared with the taste of the sports drink, the taste of beer significantly increased the participants desire to drink.
-Test results indicated that the flavour of the beer triggered a dopamine release, even though alcohol content in the spray was insufficient for the purpose of becoming intoxicated.

-Some breweries have developed beers to pair with food.
-Wine writer Malcolm Gluck disputed the need to pair beer with food, while beer writers Roger Protz and Melissa Cole contested that claim.

-Related drinks

-Around the world, there are many traditional and ancient starch-based drinks classed as beer.
-In Africa, there are various ethnic beers made from sorghum or millet, such as Oshikundu in Namibia and Tella in Ethiopia.
-Kyrgyzstan also has a beer made from millet; it is a low alcohol, somewhat porridge-like drink called "Bozo".
-Bhutan, Nepal, Tibet and Sikkim also use millet in Chhaang, a popular semi-fermented rice/millet drink in the eastern Himalayas.
-Further east in China are found Huangjiu and Choujiu—traditional rice-based drinks related to beer.